 The web app will support a few core workflows such as account administration, form creation, form use, and time permitting, data analysis.
 A simple navigation column will allow movement between these workflows.
 A teacher or para educator should be able to manage their collection of students, build forms to track their students, and use those forms.
 There are many use cases involved in using a form, such as filling it out, updating, printing, emailing and saving to file.
 We hope to address those, and any others that would be appropriate.
-The framework that we use and the interface that we make should support a "drag and drop" feature that will be the core of our form creation and must be intuitive and easy to use.
+Form creation will be accomplished through the use of pop-ups.
+A button will be provided for creating a new task.
+That button will trigger a pop-up.
+From there, the user can enter all of the pertinent information for that task.
 There is no set standard for IEP forms.
 Each form is custom tailored to accommodate each student.
 In order to satisfy the relatively diverse set of goals that can make up an IEP, we will offer a collection of general data recording techniques that will allow for the recording of timed goals, affirmative observation, number of occurrences, accuracy, and more.
-A strong collection of recording techniques and a drag and drop system will give teachers a tool to suit all of their students.
+A strong collection of recording techniques and the ability to create custom forms will give teachers a tool to suit all of their students.